OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/3 January 2009.md

 - Full spiritual work requires awareness of surrounding **political and worldly conditions**.
 - Esotericism should not be separate from political awareness.
 - "True religion" includes a curious and aware approach to the **real world**.
-- There are "those out there" who want this work to **stop**, both on and off planet.
 - Attacks can be subtle, "**insidious**," and aimed at individuals to remove them from play.

 ---

 ## Esoteric Work & Personal Development

-- **Righteous anger** can function as a mental block against manipulations.
 - The idea that "the fate of the universe may depend on you" is intended to strengthen resolve.
 - Dealing with anxiety involves both diet and awareness of genetically linked shared effects.
-- "**Mental blocking**" is a core method of protection against EM and other hyperdimensional attacks.

 ---